Quick Finder »

 Metrics: During 2015, we completed approximately 35,500 transactions for landlord and tenant clients, a 6% increase over 2014, representing 1.1 billion square feet of space.

 G2 | Strengthen our leading position in corporate solutions

-Metrics: During 2014, we provided corporate facility management services for approximately 1.1 billion square feet of clients’ real estate, a 5% increase from 2013.
-From large corporations, we had 58 new wins, 53 expansions of existing relationships and 22 contract renewals.
-From middle-market corporations, we had 61 new wins.
+Metrics: During 2015, we provided corporate facility management services for 1.3 billion square feet of clients’ real estate, a 17% increase from 2014.
+Over the same period, JLL had 137 new business wins, 75 expansions of existing relationships and 35 contract renewals.

 G3 | Capture the leading share of global capital flows for investment sales

 Our focus on further developing our ability to provide global Capital Markets services reflects the increasingly international nature of cross-border money flows into real estate and the global marketing of real estate assets.
 Our real estate investment banking capability helps provide capital and other financial solutions by which our clients can maximize the value of their real estate.